Exact finite-dimensional description for networks of globally coupled spiking neurons: Mean field observables and coupling terms

 In the following, we briefly present several possible choices of the pulse profile $\rho(\theta)$.
 We assume that the pulse is localized around $\theta=\pi$ (i.e.~when the membrane potential diverges, $v\to \infty$), and that the total area is normalized $\int_{0}^{2\pi}d\theta \rho(\theta)=2\pi$.
-If we represent the pulse shape as a Fourier series
+If we write the pulse profile as a Fourier series

 then the average synaptic activity is represented via the order parameters as